What is a CV?

 6

-A free CV in Word format should be well structured and easy to edit.
+A CV in word format should be well-structured and easy to edit.
 It typically includes sections such as personal details, career objective or personal statement, work experience, education, skills and optional sections for achievements or interests.
 It should be formatted to ensure readability and compatibility with different versions of Word.

 Key takeaways